Dissecting Automated Functional Testing — How to Learn Automated Testing in 2023?

 Then comes the question of compatibility.
 For one, the language you’re using to write the software is crucial.
 The platform your software is designed for (e.g., for Android or browsers, or for Windows) is also essential to look at.
 Not every tool would be great at something like web applications or Android apps and vice versa.

 Reusability of the code is another aspect to consider, as that can save a lot of energy.
 How it reacts to changes made in the UI or the test’s codebase is also a question we should ask.
-And if you need specific testing capabilities (let’s say Record & Playback tests), check if the tool can accommodate those proficiently.
+And if you need specific testing capabilities (let’s say Record & Playback tests), check if that Automated Functionality testing tool can accommodate those proficiently.

 The tool you choose will play a huge role throughout the automation testing journey, so it has to go right.